-Completely remove any nail polish that’s still on your nails using nail polish remover and a cotton pad.
-If you don’t have any leftover polish, you should still run remover over your nails to remove any excess oil on the nail bed.
+Completely remove any nail polish that’s still on your toenails using nail polish remover and a cotton pad.
+If you don’t have any leftover polish, you should still run nail polish remover over your nail to remove any excess oil.

-Fill your tub with warm water and soap (body wash will do!) and let your feet soak for 15 minutes.
-(Pro tip: While you’re in the rest and relaxation mode, break out a face mask.)
+Fill your tub with warm water and soap (body wash will do!), and let your feet soak for 15 minutes.
+This is a great opportunity to multitask and try out that new face mask.

-After drying off your feet, use a foot file to remove any dead skin from calloused, hard areas.
-Pay attention to the balls of your feet, the sides of your feet and your heels.
-Scrape these areas until they feel smooth, but don’t overdo it — you could end up causing irritation.
+After drying off your feet, use a foot file to remove any dead skin from callused (hard) areas.
+Parts to pay attention to are the balls of your feet, the sides of your feet and your heels.
+Scrape these areas until they feel smooth, but don’t overdo it.

-Use a nail trimmer to achieve the length and shape you want.
-We recommend cutting straight across and then going in with a nail file to buff out the corners.
-According to Hadley, a big mistake people make is cutting their cuticles.
-“Trimming or cutting cuticles during a mani or pedi is purely cosmetic and sometimes it doesn’t benefit the nail in any way,” says Hadley.
+Use a nail trimmer to achieve the length and shape you want (we recommend trimming nails straight across).
+Follow by filing the corners of your nails and buffing to make them smooth.
+According to Hadley, a big mistake people make at this point in the process is cutting their cuticles.
+“Trimming or cutting cuticles during a mani or pedi is purely cosmetic and sometimes it doesn’t benefit the nail in any way,” she explains.
 “The cuticle is a barrier to protect your surrounding skin and protect against infection.”

-Apply cuticle oil like Essie Apricot Cuticle Oil to the base of your nail.
-“Cuticle oil doesn’t just keep your feet soft and moisturized, but it also keeps your polish from chipping,” says Hadley.
+Apply cuticle oil to the base of your nail.
+“Cuticle oil doesn’t just keep your feet soft and moisturized, but it also keeps your polish from chipping,” Hadley explains.

-Moisturize your feet with an unscented lotion to keep the skin hydrated and smooth.
+Moisturize your feet with an unscented lotion.
 “Scented lotions with synthetic fragrances can cause your nail polish to crack.”
-We love La Roche-Posay Lipikar Daily Repair Body Lotion for this step.

 Use toe separators (you can buy a 12-pack for cheap online) to make painting your toes easier and avoid making a mess.

 Finish with a top coat so your nails maintain high shine and luster.
-Because nail polish takes about 12 hours to harden, Hadley recommends sticking your feet in cold water for a few minutes to help your nail polish solidify.
+Because nail polish takes about 12 hours to harden, Hadley recommends sticking your finished toenails into cold water for a few minutes to make your nail polish harden faster and help it solidify.